XJF2332/Tipo-GUI/README-en.md

 4. If you don't understand the parameters, you have two options: Don't touch them, or go to the "Tutorials" page for an explanation.
 5. See below for generation settings, with the same two choices as above.
-6. Go to the "Generate" page, select your mode, length, write your prompt, quality, then click "TITPOP!" and you're good.
+6. Go to the "Generate" page, select your mode, length, write your prompt, quality, then click "TIPO!".
 7. Click "Copy to Clipboard" to copy the results.

 ## Localization